9r4n4y/PHOTOSEEDER777/README.md

-# Photoseeder: Neural Image Vault
+# Photoseeder777: Neural Image Vault

-**Photoseeder** is a 100% offline, privacy-first tool designed to convert high-resolution images into compact, shareable "Neural Seeds."
+**Photoseeder777** is a 100% offline, privacy-first tool designed to convert high-resolution images into compact, shareable "Neural Seeds."
 It uses advanced client-side encryption and compression to ensure that your data never leaves your device.

 Whether you are storing sensitive documents or sharing private photos, Photoseeder provides a secure, serverless way to manage your visual data.